iszczesniak/cpp/categories/index.md

 {% include_relative wrong-lvalue.cc %}
 {% endhighlight %}

+The assignment operator for the integral types expects an lvalue on the left, so we cannot write `1 = 1`.
+Here is a more elaborate
+example:

+{% highlight c++ %}
+{% include_relative assignment.cc %}
+{% endhighlight %}

 ## The rvalue category

 An expression is an rvalue, if it's not an lvalue.
 We can't take the